Get your truck ready for winter with a snowplow actuator!

 With the arrival of the winter season comes that pesky winter weather, most notably heavy snowfall.
-Snow can cause a great deal of frustration and stress when it comes in large amounts, blocking off roads and driveways for people everywhere.
-When situations like this arise there is one piece of machinery that most of us turn to; the snowplow.
-And guess what powers most of those snowplows?
-Linear actuators
+Snow can cause a great deal of frustration and stress when it comes to large amounts, blocking off roads and driveways for people everywhere.
+When situations like this arise, there is one piece of machinery that most of us turn to the snowplow.
+Guess what powers most of those snowplows?
+The answer is linear actuators.

-When choosing an actuator for a snow plow there are a couple things to keep in mind.
+When choosing an actuator for a snowplow, there are a couple of things to keep in mind.
 You need to determine how much stroke is needed to give your plow a full range of motion.
-You are also going to need a power source, but luckily most tractors run on a 12 volt battery, which is exactly what almost all of our actuators run on.
+You are also going to need a power source, but luckily most tractors run on a 12-volt battery, which is exactly what almost all of our actuators run on.

-But why stop the automation there; nowadays there are snowplows that you can control via remote’s so you don’t even need to get in the vehicle.
-All you have to do is sit back and let the plow do the work for you, it’s as easy as playing with a remote control car.
-Heck you could even stay inside the comfort of your own home and control the plow from there.
-Linear actuators work the same way as stated above in these remote controlled robots, controlling the angle and tilt of the snow plow, as well as engaging it in the first place.
+But why to stop the automation there; nowadays there are snowplows that you can control via the remote’s so you don’t even need to get in the vehicle.
+All you have to do is sit back and let the plow do the work for you.
+It’s as easy as playing with a remote control car.
+Heck, you could even stay inside the comfort of your own home and control the plow from there.
+Linear actuators work the same way as stated above in these remote-controlled robots, controlling the angle and tilt of the snowplow, as well as engaging it in the first place.